New announcement. Learn more

 The pair ran the business successfully, growing it steadily over the next few years.
 As the business grew, so did the need for more vehicles.
 It wasn’t long before the Holmes fleet was established with vans and trucks sporting the company name.

-Inital Will was working from home.
-Eventually he secured an old building on Main Street, Greytown, that had once been a jeweler shop and residence.
-Will first opened a joinery business at this site, slowly obtaining the surrounding buildings which would form the workshop, joinery and offices that is still home to Holmes Construction in Greytown today at 150 Main Road, Greytown.
+Initially, Will was working from home.
+Eventually, he secured an old building on Main Street, Greytown, that had once been a jeweller's shop and residence.
+Will first opened a joinery business at this site, slowly acquiring the surrounding buildings that would form the workshop, joinery, and offices that are still home to Holmes Construction in Greytown today, located at 150 Main Road, Greytown.

 As the business grew, so did the projects the company worked on.
 In the early 1960s, they carried out one of their first commercial jobs for the Wellington Education Board at Mikimiki school.